 The Senate must confirm the President’s nominee.
 Senator Daines is supporting Judge Gorsuch, but Senator Tester, what’s he waiting for?
 Call Senator Tester and tell him it’s time to confirm Judge Gorsuch to the Supreme Court.

-Nobody, not even Knutsen himself, could possibly regard this statement, taken at face value, as anything other than absurd.
-Whether or not we need Judge Gorsuch is an open question, but surely the answer to it doesn’t depend on what Austin Knutsen does or doesn’t know.
-If Knutsen had stayed home in Culbertson tending to his law practice and had never become familiar with “Washington’s War on the West,” would we not need Judge Gorsuch?
+Nobody, not even Knudsen himself, could possibly regard this statement, taken at face value, as anything other than absurd.
+Whether or not we need Judge Gorsuch is an open question, but surely the answer to it doesn’t depend on what Austin Knudsen does or doesn’t know.
+If Knudsen had stayed home in Culbertson tending to his law practice and had never become familiar with “Washington’s War on the West,” would we not need Judge Gorsuch?
 Is that what he's telling us?

 Well of course not.
 He’s offering us this ridiculous non-sequitur because as lame as it is, it’s better that the mindless syllogism it’s attempting to cover for.
 That, apparently, goes something like this.